 How can you prevent stretch marks?

-Drinking water helps keep your skin hydrated and soft.
+Drinking water helps keep your skin hydrated and soft, and thus, reducing the visibility of stretch marks.
 And soft skin isn’t as prone to developing stretch marks as much as dry skin.

 Eat a healthy and balanced diet